Overview of search in SharePoint Server 2013

 The search administration component runs the system processes for search.
 This component performs provisioning, which is to add and initialize instances of the other search components.

-The crawl database stores tracking information and details about crawled items.
+The crawl database stores tracking information and historical information about crawled items.
 For example, it stores information about the last crawl time, the last crawl ID and the type of update during the last crawl.

 The link database stores information extracted by the content processing component.
-It also stores information about the number of times people have clicked on a search result.
-The information is stored unprocessed; the analytics processing component performs the analysis.
+In addition, it stores information about search clicks; the number of times people click on a search result from the search result page.
+This information is stored unprocessed, to be analyzed by the analytics processing component.

-The search administration database stores search configuration data and the access control list (ACL) for the crawl component.
+The search administration database stores search configuration data, such as the topology, crawl rules, query rules, and the mappings between crawled and managed properties.
+It also stores the access control list (ACL) for the crawl component.
 There can be only one search administration database per search service application.